Magnetic APFC modeling and the influence of magneto-structural interactions on grain shrinkage: Symmetry breaking due to magnetization

 \section{Symmetry breaking due to magnetization}

-In order to quantify the effect of the magnetization we consider a single crystal without defects.
-A uniformly deformed single crystal can be described by real and constant amplitudes if expanding the density as in \eqref{eq::APFCref} with deformed reciprocal-space vectors, $\kkj' = D \kkj$, with $D$ the deformation matrix.
-With these assumptions, the free energy eq.~\eqref{eq::APFCenergy} can be straightforwardly integrated and reduces to
+In this section we analyze the proposed magneto-structural coupling in (A)PFC for a single crystal without defects and restrict deformations to be constant in space.
+In this case, the density, eq.~\eqref{eq::APFCref}, can be expanded according to deformed reciprocal space vectors, $\kkj'=\DDk \kkj$.
+The deformation matrix $\DDk$ is independent on \kkj and is connected to the spatial deformation of the crystal, $\DD$, by $\DDk=(\DD^{-1})^T$.
+With these assumptions, the free energy, eq.~\eqref{eq::APFCenergy}, reduces to